 Africa is the cradle of humankind, the second largest and youngest continent in the world, one of the world’s most significant source of mineral and natural resources, and one of the world’s largest market for products and services.
 What if in addition to all these Africa has a recovery concept for the world after Covid-19?

-It is no secret that Africa and her children have survived not only centuries of colonisation, enslavement, Neo-colonisation, apartheid, countless repressions, civil wars, genocide and foreign rule, but also some exploitative acts of philanthropy and charity.
+It is no secret that Africa and her children have survived not only centuries of colonisation, enslavement, neo-colonisation, apartheid, countless repressions, civil wars, genocides and foreign rule, but also some exploitative acts of philanthropy and charity.
 Yet, the continent and her children remain like a weed that bends when the wind blows but never breaks.

-Even amid the COVID-19 pandemic world scientists and experts are still trying to figure out why Africa remains the least affected continent in the world.
+Even amid the COVID-19 pandemic world scientists and experts are still coming out with all kinds of reasons why Africa remains the least affected continent in the world.

 Africa continues to stand out

-Despite all the different layers of challenges, we face as Africans remain some of the most forgiving, hospitable, thriving and happiest people in the world.
+Despite all the different layers of challenges we face as Africans, we remain some of the most forgiving, hospitable, thriving and happiest people in the world.

-Shared knowledge and wisdom have it that these have to do with our very essence of being Africans, our humanness and our perception of what it means to be human and to live as a human with other humans.
+Shared knowledge and wisdom have it that this has to do with our very essence of being Africans, our humanness and our perception of what it means to be human and to live as a human with other humans.
 This humanness is the foundation of our African way of life embedded in our profound wisdom and philosophies like UBUNTU.